insyncsolutions/appseconnectdocs/_posts/Transformation/Mapping Techniques/Getting-started/2021-11-02-getting-started-with-mapping.md

 ---

-Getting started section of mapping will help you to understand the main areas, you should be familiar with before starting doing the transformation process. `Mapping` triggers the transformation process between the Source and the Destination Applications.
+Getting started section of mapping will help you to understand the main areas, you should be familiar with before start doing the transformation process. `Mapping` triggers the transformation process between the Source and the Destination Applications.
 Source and destination schemas are mapped in the transform section of the processflow.

 It is important to note that a processflow caters to a particular schema or an entity.
 A processflow maps the source schema